Filing your annual return

 Submit your annual return online

-If you do not feel confident completing the form online, view this video that shows you how to log in to your charity's dashboard and navigate your way through the annual return form.
+If you do not feel confident completing the form online, view this video that shows you how to log in to your charity's online account and navigate your way through the annual return form.

 Questions in the updated annual return